 Is TikTok safe?
-3 TikTok scams to be aware of in 2024
+Risks you should be aware of

 What is TikTok?

-TikTok is a short video hosting platform developed by the Beijing-based media company ByteDance.
-Despite its popularity, TikTok has been at the center of a few controversies over the years, with parents, businesses, and lawmakers expressing concerns about the app’s security and trustworthiness.
+TikTok is a short video hosting and social media platform developed by the Beijing-based media company ByteDance.
+Despite its popularity, TikTok has been at the center of a few controversies over the years, with parents, businesses, and lawmakers expressing concerns about the app’s security, trustworthiness, and potential ties to the Chinese government.

 How safe is TikTok?

-• Comment filters and curated content for children below the age of 13
+- Specific safeguards and content restrictions for children under the age of 13

-• Users between the ages of 13 and 15 are given private accounts by default
+- Private accounts for users between the ages of 13 and 15

-• A 60-minute time limit for users below the age of 18
+- A 60-minute default time limit for users under the age of 18

-• Only users who are 18 and older can complete transactions with virtual gifts
+- A policy that only users who are 18 and older can purchase, send, or receive virtual gifts

 What types of data does TikTok collect?

-Like many other apps, TikTok collects data to improve the app’s functionality and user experience, including:
+Like many other apps, TikTok collects data about app functionality and user experience, including:

-• Cookies/behavioral data: The app uses cookies that can track your activities to gain a better sense of your interests.
+- Cookies/behavioral data: The platform and app uses cookies that can track your activities to gain a better sense of your interests.
 TikTok observes the videos you watch, how long you watch them, and which ones you save.

-• Device data: TikTok takes notice of the devices you use to access the app, and can distinguish them based on their operating systems and network carriers.
+- Device data: TikTok knows the devices you use to access the app, and can distinguish them based on their operating systems and network carriers.

-• Location information: TikTok can register things like IP addresses and GPS data to determine a user’s location.
+- Location information: TikTok can log your IP address and GPS data to know your location.

-• User-created content: TikTok logs every post, video, and comment its users engage with.
-This includes content users create as well as content they view from other accounts.
+- User-created content: TikTok stores every post, video, and comment its users engage with.
+This includes content users create and content they view from other accounts.
+This also includes metadata like when, where, and by whom the content was created.

 Who does TikTok share data with?

-TikTok shares data with multiple organizations for business and regulatory purposes.
+TikTok does share data with multiple organizations for business and regulatory purposes.
 Some entities that have access to TikTok’s data include:

-• Governments and police agencies: Law enforcement agencies and federal agencies can request user data from TikTok to assist with investigations or to comply with government mandates.
-This can also happen when Congressional hearings occur.
+- Governments and police agencies: Law enforcement and federal agencies can request user data from TikTok to assist with investigations or to comply with government mandates.
+This can also happen if the U.S. Congress requests information from TikTok to facilitate a congressional investigation.
+And under Chinese law, TikTok may be compelled to share data with the Chinese government.

-• Third-party apps: TikTok shares user data with third-party apps—aka apps that ByteDance doesn’t own.
-This correlates with TikTok's Jump program, which lets users access third-party integrations from companies like Wikipedia and Quizlet to create content.
+- Third-party apps: TikTok shares user data with some third-party apps that its parent company ByteDance doesn’t own.
+This connects to TikTok's Jump program, which lets users access third-party integrations from companies like Wikipedia and Quizlet to create content.

 TikTok scams

-TikTok faces many of the same social media threats that impact Facebook, Instagram, and Twitter.
+TikTok faces many of the same social media threats that impact Facebook, Instagram, Twitter, and similar apps.
+Here are some TikTok scams to be aware of:

 Romance scams